What is Trim in a House?

 The molding, also called board and batten, is a piece of wall trim used to hide the joint between two pieces of paneling.

 And that’s exactly the kind of stock sold at your local Home Depot or Lowes.
-Custom trims layers trims of different sizes and styles, creating a look not possible with one-piece molding.

 Whether you want to keep it chic, modern, fun, rustic, or quirky, custom trims are a great way to make your home look its best.